 When you come to our site, read our content, or follow us in basically any way, you can clearly see that we are slightly obsessed with helping online retailers create as many frictionless customer experiences as possible—including how people pay for their purchases.

-Buy Now, Pay Later (BNPL) or installment payment services help ease sticker shock by splitting up the payment over several months.
-Best of all, BNPL services can be offered without ecommerce retailers assuming the risk of payment.
+Buy Now, Pay Later (BNPL) or installment loans help ease sticker shock by splitting up the payment over several months.
+Best of all, Buy Now, Pay Later services can be offered without ecommerce retailers assuming the risk of payment.

 Let’s get to it.

-BNPL is a pretty simple concept that has been an essential part of the economy since the dawn of time: Responsible lending.
-This payment option empowers shoppers to make a purchase even if they don’t have a big chunk of cash on hand.
-When choosing this option, a customer can pay off a bit of the purchase total in several installments without having to dip into credit cards and accrue massive interest.
+BNPL is an acronym for Buy Now Pay Later and is a payment financing option that gives shoppers the ability to make a purchase without cash on hand.
+When choosing BNPL, a customer can pay off the purchase total in installments without having to dip into credit cards and accrue massive interest.

 Did you know that 63% of millennials don’t even own a single credit card?
 To refresh your memory, millennials today are between 26 and 40 years old and have more than $200B in spending power.
 With no card required and no threat of stockpiling endless interest, BNPL services are a tasty solution for this group of consumers.